 Good backups are essential, but these are just one small piece of the security puzzle.
 More significant is to avoid becoming a victim.
 But as we see time and again in our network audits, ISP core networks are much less secure than management imagines.
 Here are a few takeaways from recent service provider network audits we’ve done:

 - End-of-life equipment is still widely used even though it’s no longer receiving security patches.
 Vulnerabilities in this equipment, even those directly related to security such as firewalls and session border controllers, are being taken advantage of to disrupt or breach the network.

 - Core routing and switching elements, as well as ISP servers, often are not behind firewalls nor have proper access control.
 Attempted breaches happen continuously but are not being monitored or addressed.

 - Unneeded default protocols and features haven’t been disabled.
 What’s worse, often no one in the organization is aware of these potential vulnerabilities.

 - DDoS mitigation is missing or inadequate.
 DDoS ransomware attacks are on the rise.
 Unlike restoring from a backup, DDoS mitigation can take days or even weeks to implement.

 Well planned out, comprehensive security policies, especially for key infrastructure, are a must.
 And all employees must have a security-first mindset to recognize threats and protect the company’s network and data.

-For more information on how to safeguard your company from these growing cyberattacks, including auditing your network’s current vulnerabilities, contact Dennis Wisdom at 806-866-9900.
+For more information on how to safeguard your company from these growing cyberattacks, including auditing your network’s current vulnerabilities, contact Dennis Wisdom by email, or at 806-866-9900.